sheisacreative/design-for-developers-wiki/README.md

 # Design for Developers Wiki

-Where developers can learn about Design and designers can learn about code.
+Where developers learn about Design and designers can learn about code.

 <br>
  <a href="https://www.linkedin.com/in/sheisacreative/">